PersephAI/PersephAI-lib/README.md

 ## Contact

-For questions, feedback, or support, please contact the project maintainer at [email@example.com].
+For questions, feedback, or support, please contact the project maintainer at [contact@persephai.ai].

 ## Acknowledgments